ni/niveristand-custom-device-build-tools/docs/buildTOML.md

 Most often, this stage will contain one or more of the test steps.
 If there are no steps in `[[test.steps]]`, this stage will not be added to the pipeline.

 #### Supported Testers
-The package stage requires a `type` to be defined.
+The test stage requires a `type` to be defined.

 Key | Description | Required
 -|-|-